MaxwellWhoSquats/powerlifting-ml-app/README.md

 ### A cloud-hosted ML model used for predicting Powerlifting weight attempts and performing filtered statistical analysis on the open dataset.

-⚠️ **Note** - When accessing the provided link, the tool may not work as I'm no longer paying to host the backend (hosted separately).
+⚠️ **Note** - I'm no longer paying to host the backend (hosted separately).
 This was for a school project.

 ---